Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 Dilution, costs and impact on important key ratios

-The Program do not cause any dilution for existing shareholders since it is based on call options for shares already issued by the Company.
+The Program do not cause any dilution of the existing shareholders' share of the votes and capital in the Company since it is based on call options for shares already issued by the Company.

-During its duration, the Program will impact the key ratio earnings per share positively through the Company's repurchase of shares and negatively because of the above described cost.
-The net effect on the key ratio earnings per share will be insignificant during the duration of the Program and will be eliminated completely after its termination.
+During its duration, the Program will impact the key ratio earnings per share positively through the Company's repurchase of shares and negatively because of dilution and the above described cost.
+The net effect on the key ratio earnings per share will be maximum 1% during the duration of the Program.
+The cost for the Company's repurchase of own shares is estimated to amount to approximately MSEK 39 and will affect the cash flow, liquidity and equity in connection with the repurchase during the duration of the Program.
+After the duration of the Program, the above effects are expected to be neutralised.
 The Program is considered to only result in immaterial impact on other important key ratios.

 Reason for the Program and its preparation

-The Board of Directors' reason for implementing the Program is that key employees within the Bufab group should be able to benefit from and strive for, through their own investment, an increase in the price of the Company's shares, thus more closely aligning the interests of key employees and the Company's shareholders.
-The purposes of the Program are also to contribute towards key employees increasing their long-term shareholding in Bufab.
+At the Annual General Meeting 2017, it was resolved to implement a long-term share based incentive program comprising call options, on terms and conditions in all material aspects corresponding to the proposed Program.
+In the Board of Directors' assessment, the 2017 incentive program has had a positive effect on the group's development and has fulfilled its purposes.
+Therefore, the Board of Directors proposes that the Annual General Meeting 2018 resolves on a corresponding incentive program.
+The reason for implementing the Program is that key employees within the Bufab group should be able to benefit from and strive for, through their own investment, an increase in the price of the Company's shares, thus more closely aligning the interests of key employees and the Company's shareholders.
+The purposes of the Program is also to contribute towards key employees increasing their long-term shareholding in Bufab.
 The Program is also expected to create conditions for retaining and recruiting competent personnel for the Bufab group, to provide competitive remuneration and to align the interest of the executive management and shareholders.
 The Board of Directors considers that the Program is reasonable in scope and cost effective.
 The key employees included in the Program is the group that, in an otherwise heavily decentralised organisation, can create positive effects for the group.
-On the basis of this, the Board of Directors believes that the implementation of the Program will have a positive effect on the continued development of the Bufab-group, and that the Program will benefit both the shareholders and the Company.
+On the basis of this, the Board of Directors believes that the Program has a positive effect on the continued development of the Bufab-group, and that the Program benefits both the shareholders and the Company.

 The proposal for the Program has been prepared by the Company's Remuneration Committee in consultation with the Board of Directors of the Company.
 The Company's management has not been involved in the preparation.
 The resolution to propose the Program to the Annual General Meeting has been taken by the Board of Directors.
 Members of the Board of the Company are not included in the Program.